For consultants, fractional CTOs & agencies Engagement playbook

 Earn 20% on every referred purchase.

 Track referrals, signups, and rewards from a personal dashboard built for advisors who recommend tools.
-DevIntern licenses are one-time purchases, so commission lands at checkout: no MRR-chasing, no monthly reconciliation, no SaaS-style attribution arguments.
+Commission is paid on referred purchases, attributed at checkout: no attribution arguments, no reconciliation spreadsheets.

 Also evaluating DevIntern for another audience?